codenameberyl/dnnls/README.md

-# DNNLS Assessment — Grounded Toy Model for StoryReasoning
+# StoryReasoning — Grounded Toy Storyteller

-This repository contains a modular, reproducible implementation of a **toy grounded multimodal sequence predictor** for the **StoryReasoning** dataset.
+This repository is a modular, lightweight **toy implementation** inspired by the *StoryReasoning* paper.

-It demonstrates:
+It is **not** a re-implementation of Qwen Storyteller; instead, it demonstrates (at small scale):

-- Understanding of the dataset fields (frames, GDI story, CoT grounding),
+- Understanding the dataset fields (frames, GDI story tags, chain-of-thought grounding tables)
-- A reasonable architecture that incorporates grounding ideas,
+- A reasonable grounded architecture using these signals
-- Qualitative + lightweight quantitative evaluation,
+- Qualitative evaluation + simple “toy” quantitative signals
-- A clear discussion of limitations vs the full paper system.
+- Discussion gaps vs the full paper system

 ---